harryi3t/Response-Tester/README.md

 # Response-Tester

+Its a simple project I made while learning JavaScript.
-On click a coloured shape ,it output the time delay.
+Click on a coloured shape successively and it outputs the time delay between two clicks.